On the yet-again looming federal shutdown and national debt standoff

 Section 4 of the 14th Amendment declares that "the validity of the public debt shall not be questioned."
 Section 5 subsequently states that the Congress has the sole responsibility over this question.

 More broadly, as set forth in Article I, Sections 7 and 8, only Congress has the authority to appropriate funds and levy taxes.
 They can appropriate funds by raising taxes and/or borrowing from the private credit markets in the name of the nation.
 If they choose the latter, they are required to see to it that payment is always honored, even should that mean raising taxes or cutting other program expenditures.
 Neither the President not the Supreme Court has any Constitutional authority here.
 Should honoring the public debt require a presidential veto override, so be it.
 Muster the requisite votes.
-Should it require negotiating out "poison pill" provisions in order to pass legislation, so be it.
+Should it require taking out "poison pill" provisions in order to pass debt service legislation, so be it.
 Those are among the legitimate mechanics of governance, in this case devolving to the Congress and no other entity.